dcunited001/dcunited001.github.io/_posts/2016-06-15-divergents-and-directional-antennae.md

 from a donut to a disk.
 Therefore, there will be a timestep that requires a discontinuity if you're mapping the "surface" of the EMR radiating outwards over increasing timesteps.
-If you're just mapping volume slices, it's possible to maintain continuity.
+If you're just mapping volume chunks and then integrating on those, it's possible to maintain continuity.
+I wonder if that's generally true: that you can just abuse dimensionality, do a bit of remapping and get around problems with continuity in topology.
+And if so, under what conditions will that hold and why?

 This differentiability across a shape that could change topology is important when you want to structure higher order behavior on top of the distribution of EMR.
 E.G. if you want to design an algorithm that optimizes antenna design for phase coherence at specific distances, where you might want to have a receiver or something.
 I donno.
 I really don't.